 The pass is situated at an altitude of around 5400m above sea level.
 On the opposite side, it also connects two glaciers.
 The first one is the Khatling Glacier, the other one is the Jogin I Glacier.

 Auden’s Col trek begins from Gangotri and one can follow Auden’s Col and Khatling Glacier route to reach Kedarnath.
 The name of the Auden’s Col comes from J. B. Auden, who first crossed it for the first time in 1939-40.

 Auden’s Col: The 3 Pass Trek Expedition In Uttarakhand

 The summit is at 5490m altitude and it connects the ridge coming from Gangotri III (6580m) peak on the north-west and the ridge coming from Jogin I (6465m) on the east and also binds a glacier coming from Jogin I on the north side of Rudugaira valley, and infamous Khatling glacier on the south side of Bhilangna valley.

-Rudraganga stream or Rudragairu (gairu means deep) or Rudugaira gad drains Rudugaira glacier and eventually flows into the Bhagirathi river near Gangotri, and Bhilangna river originates from Khatling glacier and meets the Bhagirathi near Old Tehri in Garhwal region.
+Rudraganga stream or Rudragairu (gairu means deep) or Rudugaira Gad (a small stream is English interpretation of Gad) drains Rudugaira glacier and eventually flows into the Bhagirathi river near Gangotri, and Bhilangna river originates from Khatling glacier and meets the Bhagirathi near Old Tehri in Garhwal region.

 Auden’s Col Trek Permit

-A permit is mandated by the local administration of Uttarkashi for all trek or adventure operators.
-Entry into the Gangotri National Park is allowed only if one has a copy of the entry permit authorized by office of the director of Gangotri National Park at Uttarkashi.
-Our Auden’s Col trek cost includes charges incurred for obtaining the permits.
+A permit is mandated by the local administration of Uttarkashi for all trek and adventure operators.
+Entry into Gangotri National Park is allowed only if one has a copy of the entry permit authorized by the office of the director of Gangotri National Park at Uttarkashi.
+Our Auden’s Col trek cost includes charges incurred to obtain the permits.